bemnet884/3D-Plugin-Nehabi/README.md

   - Adjust background color, border, padding, and shadows.
   - Set width and height to fit any layout.
 - Admin dashboard with shortcode generator for effortless integration.
-- Designed for smooth and secure embedding in WordPress.
+- Designed for smooth and secure embedding in Nehabi.

 ---